 1. Encourage users to comment on your posts and respond to stories

 Comments are a key indicator of your content’s quality.
 Instagram’s algorithm takes comments into consideration when updating feeds; if you’re able to spark conversation in your post, it’s more likely to be placed higher in a follower’s feed.
 This increase in visibility alone can help to build meaningful relationships with your audience.

 So, how can you get users to leave comments for customer relationship marketing?
 The answer is simple: Ask them.

 By simply including an instruction, such as “comment below” or “tag a friend,” in your caption, you greatly increase the chances of people responding.
 In fact, Instagram captions with the word “comment” tend to generate more comments and likes than those without.

 One thing to note, however, is that not everybody reads captions.
 Instagram is a visual platform first and foremost — hence why 65% of users admit to sometimes bypassing the caption altogether.

 To reach those caption skippers, consider including a text overlay on your image.
 A question or call to action can be enough to grab their attention and convince them to comment on your post.

 It’s no secret that getting people to comment on your Instagram post is much easier than asking them to send you a direct message (DM).
-Part of the resistance to sending a private message is the amount of effort it takes — followers need to click your profile, find the Message button, and type out their message.
+Part of the resistance to sending a private message as part of a relationship marketing strategy is the amount of effort it takes – followers need to click your profile, find the Message button, and type out their message.